Citrix Virtual Apps and Desktops service

 - System requirements

-- Remote PC Access: Enable users to log on remotely from anywhere to a physical PC in the office.
+- Remote PC Access: Allow users to log on remotely from anywhere to a physical PC in the office.
 You can configure Remote PC Access from Full Configuration or Quick Deploy.

 - Publish content: Publish an application that is simply a URL or UNC path to a resource.

 - Server VDI: Deliver a desktop from a server operating system for a single user.

-To learn how to set up your deployment, start with Install and configure.
-That summary guides you through the major steps in the process, and provides links to detailed descriptions.
+To learn how to set up your deployment, start with Plan and build a deployment.
+That summary guides you through the major steps in the process, and provides links to more information and detailed procedures.